-Yes, for the first time since The Three Doctors, Sue’s older brother, Gary, has decided to join us for an episode or two.
+For the first time since The Three Doctors, Sue’s older brother, Gary, agreed to join us for an episode or two.

 Sue: It’s 1982, Gary.
 How old would you have been?

 Me: What were you doing on Mondays and Tuesdays at 7pm, Gary?

 Gary: If I told you that, you wouldn’t be able to print it.

 Sue: Ahh, wood.
 Lots and lots of wood.
 I love the historical stories, you know where you are with them straight away.

 A young woman named Elizabeth stares out of a window at a pair of falling stars which light up the sky like fireworks.

 Sue: (As Elizabeth) Papa!
 It’s that bloody Jean Michel Jarre playing in our field again.
 You can hear his electronic racket from here.